TREASURIES-Yields drop as Ukraine fears spark safety buying

 NEW YORK, Feb 18 (Reuters) - Treasury yields dropped on Friday as concerns about a possible Russian invasion of Ukraine dented risk appetite and boosted demand for safe haven bonds.

-Stocks and bond yields dipped after Russian-backed separatists in eastern Ukraine said on Friday they planned to evacuate their breakaway region's residents to Russia.
+Stocks and bond yields fell after Russian-backed separatists in eastern Ukraine said on Friday they planned to evacuate their breakaway region's residents to Russia.

 “That makes it a little more real and more of a possibility that there’s going to be a conflict,” said Lou Brien, market strategist at DRW Trading in Chicago, adding that “stocks have reacted to that, and bonds have reacted to stocks.”